swati757/StockAnalysis/README.md

 Then to get started:

 1. Clone the repo
+2. Change directory to StockAnalysis/StockPrice/
-2. Run `mvn clean install`
+3. Run `mvn clean install`
-3. Start up the microservice with the following command 'java -jar target/stocks-0.0.1-SNAPSHOT.jar' inside the target folder.
+4. Start up the microservice with the following command 'java -jar target/stocks-0.0.1-SNAPSHOT.jar' inside the target folder.

 ### Description